mleano/IT372_KWIC/readme.md

 if the file were changed out for a database?

     With the second design, my changes would be similar from version 1.
-However, I would only have to touch the LineIO class by creating a new function for reading from a database ()then use this new function in the KWICVersion2Driver class's main() function).
-Or, I could just change (and maybe rename) LineIO's current function for reading a file so I don't have to change anything from main.
+However, I would only have to touch the LineIO class by creating a new function for reading from a database (then use this new function in the KWICVersion2Driver class's main() function).
+Or I could just change (and maybe rename) LineIO's current function for reading a file so I don't have to change anything from main.
 The LineManager class isn't affected at all.